nktobias/jiraTimeTracker/README.md

 * ~~Uploading worklogs to JIRA~~
 * ~~Open issue in browser~~
 * ~~Caching downloaded issues in local database~~
-* Executing all queries and commands via command executor and command interceptors

 ### Sprint 2